Monday, February 11, 2019

 It only lived 14 years.

-The third constitution of 1949, called Grundgesetz (fundamental law), was the work of democrats having survived the Third Reich.
-They were carefully watching that the Constitution of the Federal Republic was not only liberal but that the democracy was well-fortified.
-In 1949 the founding fathers and mothers created a Grundgesetz that, unlike 1919, defends the freedom and self-determination of the individual, a basis that even the largest majority in parliament cannot eliminate.
+The third constitution of 1949, called the Grundgesetz (fundamental law), was the work of democrats who had survived the Third Reich.
+They were carefully watching to ensure that the Constitution of the Federal Republic was not only liberal but also that democracy was well-fortified.
+In 1949, the founding fathers and mothers created a Grundgesetz that, unlike the 1919 constitution, defends the freedom and self-determination of the individual, a basis that even the largest majority in parliament cannot eliminate.

-A Federal Constitutional Court watches that the political parties at the Bundestag stick firmly and unconditionally to our constitution, fully accepting the core values of our society.
-Since 1949 several left and right-wing parties had been judged unconstitutional and were outlawed.
-Note that in the present Bundestag, a left post-communist Die Linke and a right-populist AfD are seated.
+A Federal Constitutional Court watches that the political parties in the Bundestag stick firmly and unconditionally to our constitution, fully accepting the core values of our society.
+Since 1949, several left and right-wing parties have been judged unconstitutional and were outlawed.
+Note that in the present Bundestag, a left-post-communist party, Die Linke, and a right-populist party, AfD, are represented.
 Both parties nervously assure their loyalty to the Grundgesetz mantra-like, while our Constitutional Court monitors their activities vigilantly.

 In the first years of our Federal Republic, the political circumstances were favorable.
-The economic growth called the German miracle provided a fair division of wealth so that the Grundgesetz became firmly anchored in the people's minds.
+The economic growth known as the German miracle led to a fair distribution of wealth, so that the Grundgesetz became firmly anchored in the people's minds.

-Although objectively, prosperity was never so abundant as nowadays, the so-called Berlin Republic is not free from being endangered.
+Although objectively, prosperity was never as abundant as nowadays, the so-called Berlin Republic is not free from being endangered.
 With its digitalization and globalization, the angst of the future weighs heavily on the minds of many citizens.
-According to Schäuble, responsible politics must slow down rapid changes and take people's anxieties concerning the loosening of social ties seriously.
-Communication between people must be strengthened on a personal basis and not via social networks.
+According to Schäuble, responsible politics must slow the pace of change and take people's anxieties about the loosening of social ties seriously.
+Communication between people must be strengthened on a personal level rather than via social networks.

 One important aspect of the Grundgesetz is that it limits the arbitrary rule of the majority and protects minorities.
 This requires respect for other opinions nowadays, frequently disregarded in many discussions and, above all, on the Internet.
 Controversial discussions must never end in hate speech but in an appeasing compromise.